DivergentClouds/Lovelace/planning/video.md

 #### Shared
 - Each byte in Draw Palette is in the form RRRGGGBB
- - 0 for the first color in the Total Palette, 255 for the final one
 - The screen is 0x3A98 bytes
  - Pixels go from right to left, top to bottom
    - If the pixel is subdivided then the leftmost part comes first
-- Total Palette resides at the bottom of bank memory
+- Screen resides at the bottom of bank memory
- - Do not edit Total Palette
-- Draw Palette directly above Total Palette
+- Draw Palette resides at bank offset + 0x3AA0
 - Draw Palette is 16 bytes
-- Screen Memory Resides at the top of memory
-- This leaves 0x458 (1112) bytes free

 #### Modes

 - Hi-Color
  - 100 x 75 Resolution
- - Colors come from Total Palette
+ - Colors defined in form RRRGGGBB
  - 1 color per screen byte
 - Mid-Color
  - 200 x 150 Resolution